LoginRadius/engineering-portal/content/blog/Integrate-authentication-in-react-application/index.md

 ## Wrap up

-  Here we have used the LoginRadius API Framework so that if you have your own designed forms, call the LoginRadius API.
-If you want to integrate our hosted page, follow [this] (https://www.loginradius.com/docs/developer/howto/authentication-theme/) documentation.
+The most common authentication use case for a React application was covered in this tutorial: quick login and logout.
+However, LoginRadius is an expandable and versatile platform that can help you accomplish much more.
+In this guide, We have used the LoginRadius API Framework.
+If you want to incorporate our hosted page to your application, you can do so by following this [documentation](https://www.loginradius.com/docs/developer/howto/authentication-theme/).

+Let me know what you think of this tutorial in the comments below.
+Thanks for reading :)